Probabilistic Analysis of Edge Elimination for Euclidean TSP: Probabilistic Analysis of Hougardy and Schroeder

 \subsection{A Modified Criterion}

 In this section we modify the criterion of \cite{Hougardy} for detecting useless edges.
 The new criterion detects fewer useless edges than the original, but it makes the probabilistic analysis easier.
 This is due to the fact that the new criterion can be separated into several events of similar nature such that the edge is useless if one of these events happens, and for each of these events we can find a bound on its probability.
-The new criterion has the property that all edges that will be deleted by it will be deleted by the original criterion as well. \begin{defi} The $\alpha$-\emph{subedge} of the edge $pq$ for some $\alpha<1$ is the edge whose endpoints lie on $pq$, which has the same center as $pq$ and whose length is $\alpha$ times the length of $pq$. \end{defi}
+We first state the new edge elimination criterion in Subsection \ref{subsub modified criterion}.
+The next step is to show that the new criterion has the property that all edges, that will be deleted by it, will be deleted by the original criterion as well.
+We will show this in Subsection~\ref{subsub edge elimination}.
+Recall that in order to apply the original criterion four conditions need to be fulfilled.
+We begin in Subsection~\ref{subsub general properties} by proving some general geometrical properties we will need later.
+In Subsection \ref{subsub first condition}, \ref{subsub second condition}, \ref{subsub third condition} and \ref{subsub fourth condition} we show auxiliary lemmas to check each of the four edge elimination properties.
+Finally, in Subsection~\ref{subsub canonical test region}, we discribe how to repeatly apply the new criterion to increase the probability that $pq$ is eliminated.